codoworks/go-boilerplate/README.md

 Your model may sometimes contain properties that do not correspond to a database column.
 To do that, you simply need to use the `gorm:"-"` decoration.

 > Note: Given that this package is designed to work with multiple database servers like MySQL or Postgres, some data types may be available in some servers and not others.
-It's worth testing your application with differnet servers from time to time to accomodate easy switching of database server, unless your use case relies on a specific data type - in which case you're making a calculated decision to lock your application to that server.
+It's worth testing your application with different servers from time to time to accomodate easy switching of database server, unless your use case relies on a specific data type - in which case you're making a calculated decision to lock your application to that server.

 #### Common Basic Functionality